yt-dlp/yt-dlp/README.md

 * `tab`: Which tab to download - one of `new`, `top`, `videos`, `podcasts`, `streams`, `stacks`

 #### twitter
-* `force_graphql`: Force usage of the GraphQL API.
-By default it will only be used if login cookies are provided
+* `legacy_api`: Force usage of the legacy Twitter API instead of the GraphQL API for tweet extraction.
+Has no effect if login cookies are passed

 **Note**: These options may be changed/removed in the future without concern for backward compatibility